 TSA would like to remind passengers that it is important for them to thoroughly search their bags for any potential dangerous weapons or prohibited items before departing for the airport.

-This is the 71st firearm detected by TSA officers at the BNA security checkpoint in 2019.
-A total of 86 were detected there last year.
+This is the 50th firearm detected by TSA officers at BNA security checkpoints in 2020.
+A total of 97 were detected there last year.